-Marshall G. Bennett, President, Mississippi Historical Society
+Marshall G. Bennett, Past President, Mississippi Historical Society

 Marshall G. Bennett has had a distinguished public service career in law and government, including serving four elected terms as treasurer of the State of Mississippi.
 He spent 16 years as the state's chief financial officer, directly managing $10.5 billion in public funds and $3 billion of bonded indebtedness, as well, as trustee and board chairman of the $17 billion Public Employees Retirement System.